wdi-sg/project-2/README.md

 ## Built With

-Following are some ofthe packages used in the execution of the application
+Following are some of the packages used in the execution of the application

 * [jQuery](http://jquery.com/)
 * Express